jjr113/cs1666_organization/adv_topics/Networking.md

 ## Presentation III

-- Latency (15 minutes)
+- Latency (30 minutes)
   - Deterministic Replication (DR)
       - What is determinism?
           - IEEE 754 and float point
       - No physics in Far From Fatality
       - Feasible?
   - Authoritative Replication (AR)
+    - Overwatch Implementation and examples
       - Receive inputs
           - Keypresses
       - Send game state